Course Descriptions

 LLM Seminar - LAWS 9846

 LLM students study academic legal writing in this 1-credit per semester yearlong course.
 Topics covered will include: the purpose of academic legal writing; how academic legal writing differs from other forms of legal writing; topic selection; legal research (methods and ethics); first drafts; editing; academic workshops; and publishing.
 In addition, guest speakers will talk to LLM students about career planning and job seeking.
 International LLM students will learn about the American legal system.
-Restricted to Law students only.
+1-2, letter graded.

 Local Government - LAWS 7255

-State legislative and judicial control of the activities, powers, and duties of local governmental units, including home-rule cities and counties; some problems of federal, state, and local constitutional and statutory limitations on governmental powers when exercised by local governmental units (e.g., the powers to regulate private activities, tax, spend, borrow money, and condemn private property for public uses).
+Studies state legislative and judicial control of the activities, powers and duties of local governmental units, including home-rule cities and counties, and some problems of federal, state, and local constitutional and statutory limitations on governmental powers when exercised by local governmental units (e.g., the powers to regulate private activities, tax, spend, borrow money and condemn private property for public uses).
+3 credits, letter graded.

 Marshall-Brennan Constitutional Literacy Project - LAWS 7285